Wednesday, July 1, 2015

 Loretta Lynn Park Information

-The house had two bedrooms, with two small beds for the eight kids, kitchen with a wooden table with four wooden chairs and a bench, there was a coal stove for cooking, an outhouse, on the back porch was a small washtub where the children took baths.
+The house had two bedrooms, with two small beds for the eight kids; a kitchen with a wooden table, four wooden chairs, and a bench; a coal stove for cooking; an outhouse; and, on the back porch, a small washtub where the children took baths.

-When Loretta's mother washed cloth she hung them inside to dry to keep them from getting coal dust on them.
+When Loretta's mother washed clothes, she hung them inside to dry, keeping them from getting coal dust.

 Replica Butcher Holler Home